The “Science” Behind Cuffing SZN

 Seasonal Affective Disorder (SAD) is a form of depression that hits harder as the seasons change, and since having someone around can help ease symptoms, cuffing season becomes a go-to way to cope.
 Instead of leaning into that winter loneliness, people tend to opt for a relationship.
 But Albers also warns that this quick-fix mentality can be a downside—when we're just trying to fill that emotional void, we might lower our standards and jump into something that’s not really a fit.

 Now, locking down a long-term boo just because it’s sweater weather isn’t a must, but it’s not hard to see why people do it.
 Fall and winter activities like cozying up for a movie night or visiting a pumpkin patch just hit different with someone you vibe with.
-And it doesn’t help that during the holiday season, your socials are flooded with happy couples posting their pics and patching PJs—the cold months just seem tailor-made for couples.
+And it doesn’t help that during the holiday season, your socials are flooded with happy couples posting their pics and matching PJs—the cold months just seem tailor-made for couples.

 But before you rush into something just to avoid a lonely winter, remember this: there are plenty of ways to find companionship and intimacy outside of a romantic relationship.
 So, don’t let cuffing season pressure you into getting tied down with someone you’re not really feeling.
 Friends, family, and even your community will be there to give you the love and support you need (no “lil yea” required).